Rednexie/no-console.js/README.md

 - Save Page Source, [ CTRL+ S ]
 - Context Menu; [ Right Click]

-or logging the user ip and the event with discord webhook API.
+as well as logging the user ip and the event with discord webhook API.

 It also has an option to disable javascript console output and autocorrect.